Sam Mangubat: Daily Rounds (Second Attempt)

-On November 19, 2016, Mangubat returned to the competition, already in its fourth Quarter, for another chance of being one of the semifinalists.
+On November 19, 2016, Mangubat returned to the competition, already in its fourth Quarter, for another chance of being one of the semi-finalists.
 On his first performance, he sang "Love Runs Out" by OneRepublic.
 Valera commented that Mangubat got the right image, moves, energy, intelligence, and talent, but cast some doubt on whether he has grown wiser and luckier on his second attempt.
 Garnering an average score of 95.4%, Mangubat won the first round and became the daily winner.
 On his second performance, he sang "When We Were Young" by Adele where he got an average score of 96.6% eventually beating the defending champion.
 He won again on his second day with "Incomplete" by Backstreet Boys.
 On his third day, however, he made an apparent mistake with the abridged lyrics of the song "All Or Nothing" by O-Town which disappointed the judges prompting Valera to call the performance "palpak" (failure).
 Despite this, after looking into all considerations, the judges still ruled in favor of Mangubat.
-His wins continued up to the fifth day making him the third semifinalist of the quarter.
+His wins continued up to the fifth day making him the third semi-finalist of the quarter.
 He remained the defending champion until his eighth day when he lost to the daily winner.

-Semifinals
+Semi-finals

-During the weeklong semifinals running from February 20, 2017, to February 25, 2017, Mangubat performed songs corresponding to the theme of the day.
-On the fifth day, his performance of Renz Verano's "Remember Me" earned the first standing ovation of the semifinals and much praises from the judges.
+During the weeklong semi-finals running from February 20, 2017, to February 25, 2017, Mangubat performed songs corresponding to the theme of the day.
+On the fifth day, his performance of Renz Verano's "Remember Me" earned the first standing ovation of the semi-finals and much praises from the judges.
 On the sixth day, Mangubat, who got the highest final combined average score of 95.35% from the judges and text votes, became one of the two finalists from the fourth Quarter of the competition to enter the Grand Finals.